 Develop and execute a list of day-to-day tactics that will keep your sales/marketing efforts moving forward.

 If you’re not selling your services, then it’s likely that no one is.
-So, you’ll complete your current contracts to find an empty calendar and no income looming ahead of you.
+So, you’ll complete your current contracts to find an empty calendar with no income looming ahead.

 Make sure to make marketing a part of your day every day.

 - Use your truck(s) as passive marketing ambassadors everywhere you go.
 For example, place decals or vehicle wraps with your business name, logo, web address, and contact info on every truck.
 This will also help your trucks visually stand out and create a professional impression.

 - Build a mailing list and stay in touch with your clients and prospective clients.
 This will keep your business top of mind, so you’re more likely to get a call when your services are needed.